slowproj/slowdash/docs/DataBinding.md

   - UNIX timestamp, the number of seconds since the UNIX epoch
   - ISO date time string, with explicit time-zone
   - ISO date time string, without explicit time-zone (not recommended)
-    - Slow-Dash configuration file can specify the time-zone of the data.
+    - SlowDash configuration file can specify the time-zone of the data.
     - Even if the used time-zone is UTC, it should be specified explicitly.
     - Otherwise the time-zone of the data server is used for most cases, but not guaranteed (not recommended)